davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     Hello world 9 of 10!
     ```

-4. It seems a bit odd that your executable file would be named `a.out`.
-To instruct the compiler to output the executable under a different name, you can use the `-o <executable-name>` flag.
+4. It seems a bit odd that your executable file would be named `a.out` by default.
+To instruct the compiler to output the executable under a different name, you can use the `-o <executable-name>` flag:

     ```bash
     $ gcc -Wall -g -o helloworld hwk1.c
     ```

-    This would output the binary as `helloworld`, and you can run it using `./helloworld` on the command-line.
+    This would output the binary as `helloworld`, and you can run it using `./helloworld` on the terminal.

 5. After you're done, commit and push the `hwk1.c` file to github for grading.
 From the terminal,